robotraconteur/robotraconteur_standard_robdef/docs/group1/com.robotraconteur.sensor.md

 - `wire double[] sensor_value [readonly,nolock]`

+    The value of the sensor.

+- `wire Wrench wrench_sensor_value [readonly,nolock]`

-    The value of the
+    The value of the sensor as a wrench.

- sensor.

 ### Pipes